-Whilst still enjoying LED watches I wanted to push back the digits of time further and progressed to buying older high-end LED watch models, particularly Hamilton Pulsar.
+Whilst still enjoying LED watches I wanted to push back the digits of time further and progressed to buying older high-end LED watch models, particularly the Hamilton Pulsar.
 Working models in their boxes fetched large sums of money so I started purchasing broken models with the hope of repairing them.

-I soon realised that repairing old digital watches was incredibly difficult however I discovered a German company who supplied replacement modules.
+I soon realised that repairing old digital watches was incredibly difficult however I discovered a German company that supplied replacement modules.
 I bought a couple of German SASM modules and brought two Pulsars back to life, this led me to think “if they can do it, so can I!".
 Now began my quest to make my own digital watch modules and learn all the skills required along the way.

-In reality this is where my journey to repairing Heuer Chronosplit watches began.
+In reality, this is where my journey to repairing Heuer Chronosplit watches began.